doruz/FluentBuilder/.NET/README.md

-# FluentBuilder in .NET
+# Fluent Builder in .NET

-An implementation of the fluent builder design pattern for creating urls.
+An example of the fluent builder design pattern for creating urls.

 ```csharp